Is Frontier Group Holdings Inc (ULCC) Stock A Better Investment Than Its Rivals?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Frontier Group Holdings Inc (NASDAQ:ULCC) raised 7.69% to close Friday’s market session at $3.92, higher as compared to yesterday’s close.
-The stock price fluctuated between $3.76 and $4.03 throughout the trading session with the volume trading being 2441111 shares, which represented a significant variation when compared to the three months average volume of 2.32 million shares.
-The firm’s stock price fluctuated 3.16% within the last five trades and -16.77% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -51.55% in the last 6 months and -50.38% was subtracted to its value over the previous 3 months.
-ULCC stock is trading at a margin of -6.34%, -21.48% and -53.88% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Frontier Group Holdings Inc (NASDAQ:ULCC) dipped -6.63% to close Monday’s market session at $3.66, lower as compared to yesterday’s close.
+The stock price fluctuated between $3.54 and $4.0099 throughout the trading session with the volume trading being 1654956 shares, which represented a significant variation when compared to the three months average volume of 2.33 million shares.
+The firm’s stock price fluctuated 0.14% within the last five trades and -22.46% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -54.81% in the last 6 months and -52.96% was subtracted to its value over the previous 3 months.
+ULCC stock is trading at a margin of -11.71%, -25.87% and -56.74% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.